rubyrazor/connect-four/README.md

 ## Features
 In this connect-four browser game

-- user can add tokens by clicking on the respective slots,
+- users can add tokens by clicking on the respective slots,
 - players are automatically switched,
 - a counter counts wins,
 - a reset button allows to restart the game,